 How to get a professional moving company to move your furniture up or down a spiral staircase on your moving day.
 We get this question from now and then in regards from customers whom are emailing us and asking how do we get our furniture up the spiral staircase in our new home we just purchased or how will your movers get my furnishings up the steps to my second floor of the home I just purchased?

 The first question is to them is the first house your ever purchased that has a spiral staircase?
 Most all the answers are yes this is our very first home with these types of steps.
 The next question is is there any other stairs that go up to the second level other them the spirals?
 If the answer is no then here are some solutions that we as professional movers and from our website filled with many tips to have a solution to this problem.

 First, if you do have small items that will fit up the spirals then get those items up first as this will be the easy part of the move and the least time consuming task for the move.

-If you are moving items into a basement with only a spiral staircase then it’s recommended that you only place the items that you really want down in your basement or lower level area and if your steps have to be removed it’s recommended that your split the cost with the previous home owner about the removal and the installing again of the spirals.
+Removing steps or installing them it’s recommended that your split the cost with the previous home owner.
 If there is an outside entrance like a door then use that entrance.
 Make sure that your moving company carefully blanket wraps all items that need to be hoisted to insure that your move is a good experience and that there is no damages to the furnishings nor the walls.